 Parker River National Wildlife Refuge covers most of the small island.
 The scenic coastal landscape has the cleanest beaches and picturesque dunes.
 It’s an excellent destination for birdwatching, swimming, hiking, and fishing.

-There is a visitor center to learn more about the best places to see birds and hiking trails to viewpoints.
+There is a visitor center to learn more about the best places to see birds and hiking trails to scenic viewpoints.

 17. Bartholomew’s Cobble